Key Takeaways

 It’s common for people with eating disorders to also experience perfectionism.
 And while this can create a toxic cycle of unhealthy thought patterns and behaviors, change is possible with the help of a qualified mental health professional.

 At Rula, we connect you with a therapist who accepts your insurance and understands your mental health concerns so you can get the support you need.
-With Rula’s easy-to-use therapist-matching program, you can find the right provider for your needs in less than 30 seconds and begin treatment as early as this week.
+With Rula’s easy-to-use therapist-matching program, you can find the right provider for your needs in less than 30 seconds and begin treatment as soon as tomorrow.
 And if medication management is part of your treatment plan, we can connect you with a psychiatric provider to find the right solution for you.